cqse/teamscale-javascript-profiler/README.md

 ## Releasing

-Whenever there is a tested version that should be released, the following steps should be performed on the branch `master` in a single comment:
+Whenever there is a tested version that should be released, the following steps should be performed on the branch `master` in a single commit:

 1. Increment the version of the affected packages in their `package.json` file—stick to Semantic Versioning.
 2. Update the changelog of the affected packages and move all changes from the section `Next Release` to a new version, e.g., `21.3.0`.